-By post: School Admissions, Waltham Forest Town Hall, Forest Road, London E17 4JF.
+By post: School Admissions, Waltham Forest Town Hall, Forest Road, London E17 4JF (please note we do not accept applications in person at this address).

 If you need advice and assistance with this please call 020 8496 3000 and speak to school admissions.